rust-lang/book/src/ch05-01-defining-structs.md

 ### Using Tuple Structs Without Named Fields to Create Different Types

 Rust also supports structs that look similar to tuples, called *tuple structs*.
-Tuple structs have the added meaning the struct name provides but don’t have names associated with their fields; rather, they just have the types of the fields.
+Tuple structs have additional meaning provided by the struct name, but don’t have names associated with their fields; rather, they just have the types of the fields.
 Tuple structs are useful when you want to give the whole tuple a name and make the tuple a different type from other tuples, and when naming each field as in a regular struct would be verbose or redundant.